ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 			- i have to point at eeryone...
 			- the best and worst case is that it takes n steps
 - these cases where best = worst
+	- #theta
 	- Theta notation
 	- $\theta$
 		- same number of steps as Big O and Omega analysis
 - you'll go more into these ideas with computer science
+	- #algorithmefficiency
-	- Big O: upper bound
+	- $O$ upper bound
-	- omega: lower bound
+	- $Omega$: lower bound
-- with thtat being said, let's see how we might translate this to actual code
+- with that being said, let's see how we might translate this to actual code
 	- something that makes sense
 	- not just new syntax, but applications of these concepts
 - lets go make search.c